 This anonymous story was made possible by an interviewee in July 2019

 I am really interested in how vegetables turn and go mouldy.
 I’m just very curious of they way it’s going to look.

-Therefore, I would say that food waste for me is when I throw something away, when it lands in the bin.
+Therefore, food waste for me isn’t when it goes off; it is when I throw something away, when it lands in the bin.
 Before that point it is not waste yet, even if you can’t eat it anymore.
 The food is still giving me some kind of value, and far more value than if it was in the bin.

 Instead of feeding me nutritionally, food waste feeds my curiosity.
 I like to get surprised, and I get inquisitive about things.
-And having mouldy food can be entertaining, like when you show it to someone and see their face, and see they are also surprised and fascinated by how the food has turned out.
+And having mouldy food can be entertaining, like seeing people’s faces when you show them your treasures.

 I never do this with meat, though.
-I don’t eat meat often, but if I do, I never let it go to waste.
-I’m very aware of it.
-In my mind, wasting meat is disrespectful.
-The creatures have nervous systems and go through suffering to feed me.
-But still, I see plants as really living things, and maybe that’s why I don’t want to throw them away, because they are still part of the life cycle we depend on.
+What I mean is, I never let meat go to waste, ever.
+I don’t eat meat often, but if I do, I’m very aware of it.
+In my mind, wasting meat is very disrespectful.
+Animals have nervous systems and go through suffering to feed me.
+I do see plants as really living things, even though they don’t feel pain, and maybe that’s why I don’t want to throw them away; they are still part of the life cycle we depend on.